Patient Rights & Responsibilities

-Saint Luke’s shall not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.
+Saint Luke’s shall not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression, or disability.
 You, the patient, have the right to receive visitors whom you designate including, but not limited to, a spouse, a domestic partner or same-sex domestic partner, another family member, or friend.
 You have the right to withdraw or deny visitation to anyone at any time.

 You may verbally designate a support person to exercise your visitation rights should you be unable to do so.
 A support person can be a family member, friend, or other individual who is at the hospital to support you during your stay.
 Your support person has visitation privileges that are no more restrictive than those of immediate family.
 The support person does not have to be an individual who is legally responsible for making medical decisions on your behalf.
 Should you be unable to exercise your visitation rights, the hospital will recognize your support person’s verbal directive as to whom should or should not be admitted as your visitors.

 Visitation guidelines have been established to promote a therapeutic environment, patient privacy, and patient safety.
 There may be clinical reasons to restrict or limit the visitation rights to provide safe care to our patients.
 Should limitations be imposed, the hospital will explain to you and/or your support person, if applicable, the reasons for the restrictions or limitations.